 After Judwaa 2, Varun Dhawan To Star In Coolie No 1 Remake?
 Read Details

-Varun Dhawan's father David Dhawan delivered massive comedy hits back in the 90s and the movies are as classic and gold as its gets.
-Even after more than 2 decades have passed, people still laugh at the jokes and will continue doing so for many more years to come.
+Varun Dhawan's father David Dhawan delivered massive comedy hits back in the 90s and the movies have become classics and as good as gold with the passage of time.
+Even after more than 2 decades, people still laugh at the jokes and will continue doing so for many more years to come.
 The comedy seemed so natutal and without flair and can be considered as the golden era in Bollywood.
 After starring in Judwaa 2, reports are doing the rounds that Varun Dhawan and his daddy David Dhawan will team up once again for Coolie No 1 remake and we're all super excited about it.

 Coolie No 1 Remake

 Govinda and Karisma Kapoor starrer Coolie No 1 was a raging hit in the 90s and Varun Dhawan's adaptation of the same movie seems to be quite interesting.
-While Govinda's comedy timings was to the point, we're sure Varun Dhawan can be as good as him in the sequel.
+While Govinda's comedy timing was to the point, we're sure Varun Dhawan can be as good as him in the sequel.

 Biwi No 1 Remake?

-Even before rumours about Coolie No 1 sequel was out, rumours were doing the rounds since a few months that Varun Dhawan and David Dhawan have planned for Biwi No 1 sequel.
+Even before rumours about Coolie No 1 sequel were out, rumours were doing the rounds since a few months that Varun Dhawan and David Dhawan have planned for a Biwi No 1 sequel.
 However, it looks like the project will not go forward as Coolie No 1 seems to be much more intriguing.

 Coolie No 1 To Go On The Floors In June?

-A source close to the development opened up to Mumbai Mirror by saying that Coolie No 1 sequel will go on the floors in June 2019.
+A source close to the development opened up to Mumbai Mirror by saying that the Coolie No 1 sequel will go on the floors in June 2019.
 "He (Varun Dhawan) will dash back in between to promote Kalank which unveils in April.
 In fact, all through the year, he will be juggling multiple assignments."

 On The Work Front